Skip to content

 The six-year-old children were creating what’s called psychological distance.
 When we use first-person pronouns as part of our inner dialogue, the bond between ourselves and the situation is too tight.
 When we use third-person pronouns, our first name, or examples of others, it creates space between our sense of self and the situation.
 We transform into that friend giving advice, not blinded by our connection to the issue.
 According to work done by researchers from the University of Michigan, first-person pronouns tend to create a self-immersed world, while using words and phrases that create space produces a self-distanced perspective.

 So how did I use this?
 Instead of saying, “You can do this,” or “Come on Patrick,” I replaced it with this image of the coach.
 Coach wouldn’t fail; coach would not DNF.
 “I” gave up multiple times, but coach didn’t.
-I kept referring to myself almost in the third person in this form, like a coach would not fail.
-A coach is a role model to others and my children, and as I kept talking to myself in the third person, in this image of what I saw as a coach, that is what I think was the defining thing that kept pushing me forward.
-It was this idea that I’m something greater, that is inspiring, versus just looking at myself as just another runner.
-I was trying to transcend the “self” and be more of a role model.
-I was this unstoppable coach, that yes, made a mistake, but he wasn’t going to give up.
+I kept referring to myself almost in the third person in this form, a coach doesn’t give up.
+A role model to others and my children, and as I kept talking to myself in the third person, this image of what I saw as a coach, that is what was the defining thing that kept pushing me forward.
+This idea that I’m something greater, that is inspiring, versus seeing myself as just another runner.
+I was giving myself advice vs rationalizing a reason to quit.
+I was the unstoppable coach, that yes, made a mistake, but wasn’t going to give up.

 In the end, a finish is a finish at Eastern States 100.
 Initially I didn’t know how to process this DFL, I almost was embarrassed by it.
 That quickly changed and I was proud of it.
 To grit it out for 36 hours and be last was an honor.
 I am glad I recorded the entire thing as well, because I think the video came out well.
 It shows my struggle, and it shows we are all human, and nobody is immune to having a bad day.
 It seems like life likes to throw you the lessons you need to learn the most.
 I am STILL learning to take on these races, but the thing is I don’t give up.
 I keep improving, and I keep trying, because that’s just what “coach” would do.